Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 We would like to thank the reviewer for their valuable comments and suggestions.
 They have significantly enhanced the quality of our manuscript.

+> signposting

 We thank the reviewer for and agree with this feedback.
 We tried to make the manuscript clearer by:
 - Changing the last paragraph of the intruduction, making a reference to which points are made in which section.
 - Adding which are the main questions that arise and in which section they are answered after the exploration in the end of Section 2.
 - Adding extra senteces at the start of sections and subsections to better introduce the main messages of the section.

 > Fig 1) A was a great figure, B was never mentioned in the text, despite being very pretty.